 - Formal requirements

 - Meet the deadline

-- Make sure the application form is duly completed and signed
+- Make sure the application form is completed

 - approval of the host institution

 - Priority is given to permanent members of staff and those who participate in the Erasmus+ Staff Training Program for the first time

 - Quality of work plan

 - Relevance of work plan to the applicant's professional development and performance at CEU

 - Results should be expected within a month from the application deadline

 - Incomplete and late application packages will not be considered